 #10 – Jump on the bus (only 1.50EUR)

 There are some quaint French villages within a short bus ride of Nice and accessible for only 1.50EUR per ride.
-A few of my favorites include the perched villages of Eze and St. Paul de Vence, the glitz and glamor of Monaco and Monte Carlo, or charming Grasse, the perfume capital of the Riviera.
+A few of my favorites include the perched villages of Eze and St. Paul de Vence, the glitz and glamor of Monaco and Monte Carlo, or the giant lemon trees in colorful Menton.